-Chromian Diopside and Chromian Enstatite, both pyroxenes, typically produced extraordinary gemstones in which most emeralds pale in comparison.
-Yet, few gemologists have access to these extraordinary gemstones.
-The problem is lack of exploration and development of such deposits even though they are often found in kimberlites and in rare ultramafic massifs in relatively large quantities.
-Kimberlites are mined exclusively for diamond, yet many contain considerably more chromian diopside (Cape Emerald) and pyrope garnet (Cape Ruby) than diamond.
-Diamond companies do not make any effort to recover and promote these gemstones and focus exclusively on diamonds.
-However, with some modifications of mills, it may be possible to recover these gemstones (along with diamonds) at a profit.
-In addition, the satiated colors of the Cape Emerald and Cape Ruby could bring some extraordinary prices if marketed properly.
+And when it comes to emeralds , these pale in comparison to chrome diopside, yet, few gemologists have steady supply of chromian diopside.
+The problem is lack of exploration and development of such deposits even though these diospides are found in kimberlites and in rare ultramafic massifs.
+Kimberlites are mined exclusively for diamond, yet most contain considerably more chromian diopside (Cape Emerald) and pyrope garnet (Cape Ruby) than diamond.
+Diamond companies do not make any effort to recover these gemstones and focus exclusively on diamonds.
+However, with some modifications, it may be possible to recover all gemstones (along with diamond) at a profit.
+In addition, the satiated colors of the Cape Emerald and Cape Ruby could bring extraordinary prices if marketed properly.
 Chromian diopside has a specific gravity of 3.2 to 3.5 (essentially the same as diamond) and can be recovered in gold pans and other specific gravity extraction methods.
-The gem has a hardness of 5 to 6, which is sufficient for relatively durable gemstones.
+The gem has a hardness of 5 to 6, which is sufficient for durable gemstones.

-Clinopyroxenes (Monoclinic pyroxenes).
-Clinopyroxenes include: (1) Augite Ca(Mg,Fe,Al)(Al,Si)2O6, a jet black, opaque mineral with square to eight-sided cross sections found primarily in basalt and andesite and (2) Diopside CaMg(SiO3)2.
-A rare diopside, known as chromian diopside, forms distinct, emerald-green diopside with inclined cleavage.
-Trace amounts of chrome (up to 2%) substitute for calcium in chromian diopside, giving it a distinct emerald-green color that rival any emerald.
-Chromian diopside is found in kimberlite (or related rare mantle-derived, ultramafic intrusives).
-In Wyoming, I found chromian diopside in kimberlite in the State Line district south of Laramie, in the Iron Mountain district kimberlites west of Chugwater, in lamprophyric breccia pipes along the southwestern edge of Cedar Mountain and in nearby anthills in the Greater Green River Basin southwest of Green River (Hausel, 1998), in numerous anthills in the Butcherknife Draw area of the Green River basin typically contain several grains of chromian diopside and some pyrope garnet, in kimberlites in Riley County, Kansas, in a lamprophyre at Ming Bar in Montana, and in several serpentinites in northern California in the vicinity of Hayfork Creek.
-By far the better gemstones have been found in the Sloan 1 and 2 kimberlites in the Prairie Divide area of the State Line district in Colorado, and in anthills and lamprophyres in the Cedar Mountain and Butcherknife Draw areas of southwestern Wyoming.
+Chromian diopside is found in kimberlite (and related rare mantle-derived, ultramafic intrusives).
+In Colorado and Wyoming, I found chromian diopside in kimberlite in the State Line district south of Laramie, in some Iron Mountain district kimberlites west of Chugwater, in lamprophyric breccia pipes along the southwestern edge of Cedar Mountain and in nearby anthills in the Greater Green River Basin southwest of Green River (Hausel, 1998), in numerous anthills in the Butcherknife Draw area of the Green River basin typically contain several grains of chromian diopside and some pyrope garnet, in kimberlite in Riley County, Kansas.
+Similar gem-quality diopside (not as chrome-rich) was also collected from a lamprophyre at Ming Bar in Montana, and chrome diopside was also collected from serpentinite in northern California in the vicinity of Hayfork Creek.
+By far the better gemstones have been recovered from the Sloan 1 and 2 kimberlites in the Prairie Divide area of the State Line district in Colorado, and in anthills and lamprophyres in the Cedar Mountain and Butcherknife Draw areas of southwestern Wyoming.

 Orthopyroxenes (Orthorhombic pyroxenes) include enstatite Mg2(SiO3)2 typically as tiny, black, prismatic translucent to opaque crystals in some basalts.
 It has well developed cleavage intersecting at 87° and 93°.
 A rare form of dark, emerald green enstatite, known as chromian enstatite, has been found in the Butcherknife Draw and Cedar Mountain area of the Greater Green River Basin.
 In this region, the mineral is found in anthills with chromian diopside, pyrope garnet, and rare diamond, and has also been recovered from breccia pipes along the southwestern margin of Cedar Mountain.
 The enstatite is typically a darker sea green.